 Several services* (levels 5a, b and c) is appropriate where there is significant responsibility over different departments and/or services and where the responsibility covers large and/or multi stranded financial/physical services.

-Corporate responsibility (level 6) refers to accountability for financial governance across the organisation(s).
+Corporate responsibility (level 6) refers to accountability for financial governance across the organisation(s), at the highest level of responsibility other than the chief executive officer.

 Commissioning of patient services should be assessed under the Responsibilities for Financial and Physical Resources factor, as a form or purchase of procurement of assets and supplies.
 The relevant level definitions are 3 (b), 4(c), 5(c) and, where there is corporate responsibility for the commissioning of patient services, 6.